Role & Responsibilities

 According to the Constitution, the Committee is made up of three elected members of the general membership.
 The Full-Time Officers are ex-officio, non-voting members of the Committee (see Constitution IV, Section 2).

-The term will be one year, beginning on January 1.
-Given the length of time to introduce Constitutional changes and to develop new policy language, it is advisable to have consistency year over year on the Committee.
+The term will be two years, beginning on January 1.
+Given the length of time to introduce Constitutional changes and to develop new policy language, it is advisable to have consistency from term to term on the Committee.
 A Committee member who does not uphold their responsibilities or misses a significant number of meetings without a reasonable explanation may be asked by the Executive Board to resign from the Committee.
 If the member refuses to resign, recall action may be taken to remove the member from the Committee (see Article VI, Sections 3 and 4).
 Committee members are expected to notify the Chair if they require a leave of absence or cannot attend meetings.

-The Chair of the Committee, and a co-Chair alternate, will be elected members of the Committee, and elected annually by the Committee (see Constitution Article V, Section 1).
-The Co-Chair alternate will act as Chair in the absence of the Chair.
+The Chair of the Committee, and a Vice-Chair alternate, will be elected members of the Committee, and elected biennially by the Committee (see Constitution Article V, Section 1).
+The Vice-Chair alternate will act as Chair in the absence of the Chair.

 The Chair will: